USEPA/CRACMM/sphinx/README.md

 Creates a directory for Jupyter Notebook output files to be temporarily stored while the notebooks are executed during the sphinx-build command.
 The files put here are not needed and this directory is deleted after the sphinx-build command is completed.

 #### `python3 duplicate_index.py`
 Makes a duplicate of index.md called index_duplicate.md.
 The duplicate that is created does not contain the toctree sphinx directives that are in the original file. index_duplicate.md is included in the main toctree of index.md, allowing the user to access a copy of the landing page from the left navbar.
+There may be other ways of adding the landing page to the main toctree, but this seemed like a simple solution.

 #### `sphinx-build .. ../docs`
 Builds HTML files based on markdown files.
 This is where sphinx actually operates on the CRACMM repository.
 It takes input from the root directory of the repsoitory (hense the `..`, which is the relative path to the root directory from the sphinx directory) and produces output HTML (and other) files in the docs directory (hense the `../docs`, which is the relative path to the docs directory from the sphinx directory).